lecode-official/mvvm-framework/Documentation/QuickStart.md

 }
 ```

 Now we just need to add the code for the navigation to the `MainViewModel`.
-We need to adapt the constructor, so that we can get a hold of the `NavigationService`:
+We need to adapt the constructor, so that we can get a hold of the `NavigationService` for
+the window in which the main view is displayed:

 ```csharp
 public MainViewModel(NavigationService navigationService, TodoListItemsRepository todoListItemsRepository)